techierishi/The-Simplest-ACRA-PHP-SQL-Backend/README.md

 When you are on your computer open crash/tosql.php.
 This file will transfer all .txt files in logs to the SQL database.

 Remember, for 100% functionality, name the table 'exceptions'.
 It relies on that being the name.
-There is no install.php because we aimed for functionality durring use than useless space to a file used **once**
+T*here is a setup.php file for MySQLi(we are no longer developing MySQL function as our server upgraded to PHP 7 with MySQLi) that adds the table and the nessesary rows.
+Remember to add the data into it before running it(database name, password, username)

 In index.php and tosql.php, remember to add:
 * Database name